 With each enemy defeated small red squares will erupt and the player must collect them.
 An upgrade can be purchased that will attract them to our character but they must be somewhat nearby.
 Enemies consist of robots that roll spin fly and shoot.
 The big bad boss Lemonkus wants to save Earth by eliminating all humans and our team simply will not allow that to happen.
-BOSS BATTLES initially felt like an avoidance game then shifted into actual battle.
+BOSS BATTLES initially felt like an avoidance game then shifted into an actual battle.
 This was confusing at first but once I beat a few bosses I understood what to expect.
 Some were easy, some were medium difficulty, but all had variety and were fun to defeat.

 Seven bosses in total and I think The Garbage Collector is the final boss.
 Lemonkus has a swooping attack and blade weapon.
-The guardian boss starts with the player being required to traverse the area to avoid a sphere boss attacks and ends with an erupted robot shooting electricity.
-Furious Ferro is a moving lamp oil blob that requires use of the SMG weapons.
+The guardian boss starts with the player being required to traverse the area to avoid a sphere boss attack and ends with an erupted robot shooting electricity.
+Furious Ferro is a moving lamp oil blob that requires the use of the SMG weapon.
 The Deprecator turns the stage into a moving level and requires the player to move forward while avoiding attacks.
 Zensei’s fight pushes tabby off the top of a mountain with each attack only to climb up the mountain while avoiding its minion.
 Popo was another interesting boss fight moving left and jumping from flying car to flying car.
-They all required the player to different skills and strengths and were fun in their own way.
+They all required the player to use different skills and strengths which were fun in their own way.